Downhill Skiing and Snowboarding In The Great Lakes Region

 Indiana

 Surprisingly, Indiana does a lot better.
-The more popular out of two resorts in the state, is Perfect North Slopes, with elevation change of 400 feet, and 1 mile longest run.
-It is located, however, in far south of the state, close to the Kentucky border.
+The more popular out of the two resorts in the state, is Perfect North Slopes, with elevation change of 400 feet, and 1 mile longest run.
+It is located, however, in the far south of the state, close to the Kentucky border.

 Illinois

-In Illinois the most popular is Chestnut Mountain Resort with not bad elevation change of 475 feet, and about two-thirds of a mile for the longest run.
+In Illinois, the most popular is Chestnut Mountain Resort with not bad elevation change of 475 feet and about two-thirds of a mile for the longest run.

 Wisconsin